Akuli/jou/README.md

 but it should give you some kind of idea about what is still missing.

 - Write syntax spec once syntax seems relatively stable
-- Some kind of conversion to bool thingy for if statements: `if some_pointer:`, `if some_integer:`
-- `not`,`and`,`or`
-- `NULL` pointer
-- `++` and `--`
 - JIT so that you don't need to go through a compile step
 - REPL, if possible?
-- Everything else...?
 - Arrays
 - Structs
 - Enums
 - A reasonable way to import structs from C (not just functions).
     - I don't like the zig/rust things that attempt to parse header files and get confused by macros.
 Something else?
     - A good combination of odd corner cases for testing is probably `struct stat` and the `stat()` function.
 - Self-hosted compiler??!?!